-The Localism Act 2011 seeks to empower communities to shape and manage development in their local areas, so long as they comply with national policies and conform to the local strategic policies.
+The Localism Act 2011 seeks to empower communities to shape and manage development in their local areas, as long as they comply with national policies and conform to the local strategic policies.

-In view of this, we encourage community groups to carefully consider what else a neighbourhood development plan could achieve for their area.
-This is the case particularly because of the village planning process in which every local resident and business was consulted.
+In view of this, we encourage community groups to carefully consider what else a neighbourhood development plan could beneficially achieve for their area before starting a formal neighbourhood planning process.

-The Council has published an updated Neighbourhood Planning Protocol(pdf, 3646KB) in February 2014, which outlines the Council’s role in neighbourhood planning.
+We published an updated Neighbourhood Planning Protocol(pdf, 3646KB) in February 2014, which outlines our role in neighbourhood planning.
 It provides a general overview and advice on the neighbourhood planning process and ensures there is a coordinated approach, including clarity and transparency for local communities.

 A neighbourhood development plan or neighbourhood development order must be in line with national policies and in general conformity with the strategic policies contained in the development plan for the area of the authority.